 By Chris Tozzi

 So you’ve got a ClickHouse DB, and you’re looking for a tool to monitor it.
 You’ve come to the right place.
-In this blog post (which is part 2 of a three-part series on ClickHouse monitoring), we’ll identify and discuss the various ClickHouse monitoring tools available today.
+In this blog post, which is part 2 of a three-part series on ClickHouse monitoring, we’ll identify and discuss the various ClickHouse monitoring tools available today.
 Some of the tools are open-source and may not have full-blown features like the Sematext ClickHouse monitoring integration or other SaaS tools, but they can still hold their own just fine.

 The Challenge of Finding ClickHouse Monitoring Tools